-- Both the languages have the same syntax.
+- Both the languages have a similar syntax.

 - Code structure of both the languages are same.